 The nominator for a special prize candidate may suggest a specific award their candidate is best suited for, but the Cleveland Arts Prize Jury will make the final decision as to which Prize is awarded.
 Special Prize nominees are not notified of their nomination.

 Winning applicants are selected by the Cleveland Arts Prize Jury.
 The jury is composed of artists, community leaders, and past winners.
 Their decision will be final and no further correspondence shall be considered.

 The 2021 Jurors will be announced during the submission period.

 Arts Prize Discipline and Special Prize Winners will be announced on or around August 1, 2021.

 INELIGIBILITY: Incomplete or late forms, past winners in single categories will not be considered.

 Robert P. Bergman Prize

-The Robert P. Bergman Prize is awarded to an individual whose life and work are illuminated by an energetic and inspiring dedication to democratic vision of art.
-The Bergman Prize recognizes the highest possible expression art stewardship through long term commitment.
+The Robert P. Bergman Prize is awarded to an individual whose life and work are illuminated by an energetic and inspiring dedication to a democratic vision of art.
+The Bergman Prize recognizes the highest possible expression of art stewardship through long term commitment.